ufs-community/ufs-srweather-app/docs/UsersGuide/source/LAMGrids.rst

    # The grid cell sizes along the x and y directions of the
    # write-component grid.
 Units depend on the coordinate system used by
-   # the write-component grid (i.e. the value of WRTCMP_output_grid).
-For
+   # the grid (i.e. the value of WRTCMP_output_grid).
+For a Lambert
-   # a Lambert conformal write-component grid, the units are in meters.
+   # conformal write-component grid, the units are in meters.
        WRTCMP_dx="${ESGgrid_DELX}"
        WRTCMP_dy="${ESGgrid_DELY}"

      fi
      ;;